vaamonde/dell-linuxmint/software/00-install-linuxmint-virtualbox.md

 				Nome: (Interface padrão de acesso a Internet e Rede Local do Hospedeiro)
 		<OK>

-Quarta etapa: Instalação do Linux Mint
+Quarta etapa: Instalação do Linux Mint no VirtualBox

 Iniciando a ISO do Linux Mint